 Cathay Pacific business class continues to be a great overall product with one of the most private and spacious business class seats in the sky.
 I find service to be consistently good on Cathay Pacific, and really appreciate their less intrusive style.
 Catering in business class has been a hot topic amongst bloggers in recent months, though I’ve yet to experience a meal that was bad, and find I sleep really well given the generous seat width when flat and high quality bedding.

 Using Alaska Miles for travel on Cathay Pacific represents great value at 50,000 miles one way from North America to Asia in business class.
-Applying for the American Express Business Starwood Preferred Guest Credit Card and The American Express Personal Starwood Preferred Guest Credit Card would earn a combined 40,000 SPG points, which could then be transferred for a business class redemption!
+Applying for the American Express Business Starwood Preferred Guest Credit Card and The American Express Personal Starwood Preferred Guest Credit Card could earn a combined 100,000 American Express Membership Rewards, which could then be transferred for a business class redemption!